What is an anal fistula?

-Once you have an anal fistula, antibiotics alone will not cure it.
-You will need to
+Once you have an anal fistula, antibiotics alone won't get rid of it.
+You'll need

-have surgery to cure the fistula.
+to have surgery to treat the fistula.
 Surgical treatment includes:

 Fistulotomy.
 This procedure opens up the fistula in a way that lets it heal from the inside out.